-Succulent chunks of chicken breast stewed with creamy almond butter and a medley of spices
+Almond chicken stew – Succulent chunks of chicken breast stewed in a creamy almond butter sauce with a medley of spices creating irresistible flavour.

 Are you a huge fan of nut butter?
 What about chicken?
 Then you are in the right place, so grab a plate or two and gather around the table because this recipe has your name written all over it.

 The almond chicken stew is actually inspired my the West African peanut stew, if you haven’t tried African peanut stew or even the soup I highly recommend it.
 I just couldn’t pass up the opportunity to make my own rendition of this wonderful meal.
 I have come across different variations of the aforementioned dish some vegan and some carnivore nevertheless the end result is a rich, creamy moderately seasoned stew.

 With my recipe you can go even further and recreate the darn thing by making it vegan, toss in some pulse or beans and omit the meat if you wish.
 I haven’t tried this myself, but I’m sure if will taste just a fab.

 Do note that this recipe is legume free (peanut is a legume) and also not a part of the paleo diet.
 However, if you’re gluten free then this recipe shouldn’t be a problem as I paired the chicken with some sweet potato mash.

 The meat is generously seasoned with my cajun seasoning mix, so make sure to have some stockedup in the spice rack because you’ll be needing it on rotation.
 You can prep the dry rub overnight to allow it to infuse the chicken for several hours, that’s my preferred way of doing things.

 Following on from seasoning the meat, you should brown the meat before adding and/or prepping the additional ingredients.
 The almond butter should be smooth not the crunchy kind unless of course you want to use that one and the nut butter is added towards the latter stage of cooking.